chinmaykhiste2006-lgtm/fyprojects/README.md

 ---

-✨ *This repository documents the first step of my engineering journey.
+✨ *This repository documents the initials of my engineering journey.
 Stay tuned for more advanced projects in the upcoming years!*